 IN PERSON AND LIVESTREAMED

-Attendees are welcome to send any comments or questions to John, and he will answer them following his talk.
+Attendees are welcome to send comments or questions to Eric, and he will answer following the lecture.

 Pre-registration is required.

 For additional assistance, questions or support, please contact us at: [email protected].

 No problem!
 Many of our programs and lectures are uploaded to our YouTube Channel shortly afterward.